Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

-# Service Bus client library for .NET
+# Azure Service Bus client library for .NET

 Azure Service Bus allows you to build applications that take advantage of asynchronous messaging patterns using a highly-reliable service to broker messages between producers and consumers.
 Azure Service Bus provides flexible, brokered messaging between client and server, along with structured first-in, first-out (FIFO) messaging, and publish/subscribe capabilities with complex routing.
 If you would like to know more about Azure Service Bus, you may wish to review: [What is Azure Service Bus] https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview